sciabarrado/porting-spring-angular/tutorial.md

 - The complete [Dockerfile](https://github.com/sciabarrado/SpringBoot-Angular7-Online-Shopping-Store/blob/main/backend/Dockerfile) of the backed to build a Java/Spring application.
 - The new [application-do.yaml](https://github.com/sciabarrado/SpringBoot-Angular7-Online-Shopping-Store/blob/main/backend/src/main/resources/application-do.yml) showing what we needed to modify in Spring Application configuration to support accessing App Plaform databases.

+You are now ready to deploy your Spring/Angular enterprise application to App Platform.

 <!--Describes what the reader can do next.
 Can include a description of use cases or features the reader can explore, links to other DigitalOcean tutorials with additional setup or configuration, and external documentation.
 -->